sattlerc/types-website/README.md

 ## Structure and editing

-The different pages of the website are defined in Markdown or HTML in the top-level directory (example: `call-for-constributions.md`).
+The different pages of the website are defined in Markdown or HTML in directory `pages` (example: `pages/call-for-constributions.md`).
 You can edit these and add new files.

 Pages are rendered using the template `templates/default.html`.